tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 * * *

 After a long shower and a double-portioned breakfast, {{extra.daimon.hero_nickname}} called his office and asked to speak with Mary.
-He figured no matter what the situation was or what happened to him, as long as he was ok, she'd want to make sure he was ok and everything.
+He figured no matter what the situation was or what happened to him, as long as he was not bleeding out, she'd want to hear from him and make sure he was ok and everything.

-"Mary here, {{extra.daimon.hero_nickname}}, is that you?
-You OK?"
+"Mary here, ...{{extra.daimon.hero_nickname}}, is that you?
+Are you OK?"

 "Hey Mary, I'm good, not hurt.
 Just... really messed up mentally on what happened the other night.
 I crashed unbelievably hard.
 I think my body needed it.
 Sorry I didn't contact you sooner.
 I think I just needed time.   ...Still do if I'm being honest," {{extra.daimon.hero_nickname}} replied with a heavy sigh.